Modular Home Consultant - Kent Stichter

 Hello, I am Kent Stichter, your Modular Home Consultant for Hartland, MI.
 If you have any questions, please call me toll free! — 877-419-9858

-How to Get Started On A Modular Home
+How to Start Your Modular Home

 Prefab Home Construction Process

-When the construction of your modules is completed and they are brought to your property location we start the crucial phase of the assembly - the setting of your components by the assembly team utilizing construction crane equipment.
-As soon as they are positioned, the final stage of your set up would be the completing the installation of utilities, painting, installing the floors, as well as the installation of the home appliances.
+When the construction of your modules is finished and they are brought to your property location we start the crucial phase of the assembly - the setting of your components by the assembly team utilizing construction crane equipment.
+As soon as they are positioned, the final stage of your set up would be the finishing the installation of utilities, painting, installing the floors, as well as the installation of the home appliances.
 Cleaning top to bottom and testing ensures all things are in excellent working order and the last home inspections and occupancy permits will be secured.
-Generally, the external perimeter drive way, patios, walks along with patio decking are set up to complete the work and the house is ready for moving in.
+Typically, the external perimeter drive way, patios, walks along with patio decking are set up to complete the work and the house is ready for moving in.

 Approximately fifty green home labeling programs around the country offer interesting and important aspects to building green.
 Check them out to see if one can help provide you more information.